-That Permission is granted subject to the Conditions set out in Section 10.
+That Permission is granted for the reasons set out in Section 9 and subject to the Conditions set out in Section 10.

 2. SITE

 Holly Mount House is a Grade II listed building, which lies within Rawtenstall Town Centre Conservation Area.
 In recent years it has been converted to apartments and the level land to its north side has had houses erected upon it.
 Most recently the apartment block permitted on the northern boundary of the level land has been completed by the applicant.
 Vehicular access to these residential properties is by means of the road that serves the ASDA store, which stands immediately to the east.